Understanding Your Medicare Plan Choices

 How to Navigate Your Medicare Plan Choices

 The best plan for you depends on six factors.
-Here’s what we consider together when walking through your options:
+Here’s what we consider together when walking through your options.

 Cindy walks you through it — one factor at a time.